 Let Go Of Control – Don’t get too caught up in perfection and now allow for

-Reduce Alcohol Problems – there is various ways you can help reduce the amount of alcohol consumption.
-You could start your christmas day or party later in day.
-Or choose to start serving alcohol much later in day.
-Seving small nibbles or snacks might not be what you used to do.
-But maybe a way to ensure no one starts drinking on an empty stomache.
+Reduce Alcohol Problems – there are various ways you can help reduce the amount of alcohol consumption.
+You could start your Christmas day or party later in the day.
+Or choose to start serving alcohol much later in the day.
+Serving small nibbles or snacks might not be what you used to do.
+But maybe a way to ensure no one starts drinking on an empty stomach.

 Tips If You Are A Christmas Day Guest

-Plan Ahead – plan how long you will stay make sure you sort of travelling or taxi requirements before hand.
+Plan Ahead – plan how long you will stay make sure you sort of traveling or taxi requirements before hand.

-Be The Perfect Guest- Ask what you can bring or what you can do for the host this will help guage the formalities, what the host expects or doesn’t expect from their guests.
-If you feel under pressure why not bring an inexpensive game, something home made or an extra thoughtful card.
+Be The Perfect Guest- Ask what you can bring or what you can do for the host this will help gauge the formalities, what the host expects or doesn’t expect from their guests.
+If you feel under pressure why not bring an inexpensive game, something homemade or an extra thoughtful card.

-[arve url=”https://youtu.be/rBN7TanYyg0″ title=”How To Be More Calm For Christmas” description=”how to be more calm for christmas by stress expert, eileen burns, stress coach training” /]
+[arve url=”https://youtu.be/rBN7TanYyg0″ title=”How To Be Calmer For Christmas” description=”how to be more calm for christmas by stress expert, eileen burns, stress coach training” /]